spuy/frontend-core/README.md

 ### Environment variables for the configuration

- * `API_URL`: It indicates the address of the server to which you will point the service [Proxy-Adempiere-Api](https://github.com/adempiere/proxy-adempiere-api), by default its value is `http://localhost:8085`.
+ * `API_URL`: It indicates the address of the server to which you will point the service [Proxy-Adempiere-Api](https://github.com/adempiere/proxy-adempiere-api), by default its value is `http://localhost:8085/api/adempiere/`.

+ * `TASK_MANAGER_URL`: It indicates the address of the API RESTFul to task manager [ADempiere-Business-Processors](https://github.com/adempiere/adempiere-business-processors) and [`dKron`](https://dkron.io/), by default its value is `http://localhost:8080/v1`.

  * `TZ`: (Time Zone) Indicates the time zone to set in the nginx-based container, the default value is `America/Caracas` (UTC -4:00).